Huxyshuu/RC-R2D2-ESP32/README.md

 [Project code in Github](https://github.com/Huxyshuu/RC-R2D2-ESP32/blob/main/RoboCode.ino)

-## Future
-### Things learnt
-I've learned a great deal in building this project and gained a lot of confidence in various things, from connecting and soldering electronics to designing and modelling compatible parts for 3D-printing.

-- I now know to be more careful with the tolerances when 3D-printing parts that are tightly connected
-- Spray painting is cool, but masking prints needs more care

-### Things to improve
+## Things to improvement
 While most of the project came out as intended and worked smoothly, there are a few areas that would benefit from further improvement.

 - The legs have a very flimsy attachment to the torso and are not rigid.
 Reworking the attachment would eliminate this problem.
 - The head turns well with the current setup but creates a lot of noise from the edge of the head hitting the bearings.
-Removing the bearings from the torso and lifting the head up from the center beam in a rigid way might improve this.
+Removing the bearings from the torso and lifting the head up from the center beam in a rigid way should improve this.
 - The middle leg is also attached to the torso in a rather silly way as well as having the caster wheel which makes the turning and climbing small bumps hard.

 ### Thank you